uoregon-libraries/headlamp/README.md

 things like data-rot detection.

 Also note that the location of inventory files *must be consistent*.
-When running the indexer, you must specify a pattern for finding these files relative to the dark archive root.
+When configuring the indexer, you must specify a pattern for finding these files relative to the dark archive root (`INVENTORY_FILE_GLOB`).
 For instance, we might say our pattern above is `*/*/INVENTORY/*.csv` (assuming the dark archive root was `/path/to/dark-archive/`).
 Though multiple indexers could be run to grab different patterns, it could become confusing to manage them.

 Directory Format
 ---